3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### Native Plugins

-Native plugins are libraries of native code that is written in any language that isn't directly compiled by Unity, that can also be compiled into a DLL (Windows).
+Native plugins are libraries of native code that is written in any language that is not directly compiled by Unity, that can also be compiled into a DLL (Windows).
 The process of placing the Native Plugin into the project is the same as Managed Plugins, you create a folder titled "plugins" located under the Assets folder and drop the DLLs in there.